Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-On May 14, when in 55 36N 13 24W, an aircraft was seen coming towards the convoy from the port side, flying very low, and as it was about 100 meters from Karlander it started to drop bombs, 1 of which fell close by on her port side, causing a heavy leak in the engine room.
+On May 14, when in 55 36N 13 24W*, an aircraft was seen coming towards the convoy from the port side, flying very low, and as it was about 100 meters from Karlander it started to drop bombs, 1 of which fell close by on her port side, causing a heavy leak in the engine room.
 Within 20 minutes the water had risen, and she was listing heavily to port, so the captain ordered the crew to the lifeboats.
-Shortly afterwards they were picked up by the rescue vessel Zaafaran (the rescue ship had also been attacked and bombed, but avoided damage).
-3 hours later the corvette HMS Campanula announced she had shelled and sunk Karlander at 10:20 am GMT.
+They were picked up shortly thereafter by the rescue vessel Zaafaran (the rescue ship had also been attacked and bombed, but avoided damage).
+3 hours later the corvette HMS Campanula announced that she had shelled and sunk Karlander at 10:20 am GMT.

 Crew List - No Casualties: